Skip to main content

 Adding to cart… The item has been added

-Vachetta Leather Mold Killer Kit V5.mk by Leather Doctor® is a fungicide mold killer, sanitizer, and deodorizer specifically designed for Vachetta and all vegetable-tanned leathers.
+Vachetta Leather Mold Killer Kit V5.mk by Leather Doctor® is a Leather-Safe™ fungicide mold killer, sanitizer, and deodorizer specifically designed for Vachetta and all vegetable-tanned leathers.

 What is Vachetta?